hesoru/BetterReads/README.md

 | Hybrid Recommendation System  | Completed           |
 | Semantic NLP Search Engine    | Completed           |

-- **Hybrid Recommendation System:** The main Node.js backend acts as an orchestrator, querying a dedicated Python-based Recommender Service for personalized suggestions.
+**About the Hybrid Recommendation System:** The main Node.js backend acts as an orchestrator, querying a dedicated Python-based Recommender Service for personalized suggestions.
 The system makes recommendations using Collaborative Filtering, analyzing the user's past interactions (book ratings) and comparing them to the behavior of similar users to predict which books the user might enjoy next.
 It uses a user-item matrix to map user preferences against book items and is cached in Redis for performance.
-We also implemented fallback strategies to ensure recommendations are always available:
-   - If the primary model doesn't yield enough results, the system suggests books from the user's **favorite genres**.
-   - If the user has no favorite genres, the app recommends the **most popular books** on the platform.
+We also implemented fallback strategies to ensure recommendations are always available.If the primary model doesn't yield enough results, the system suggests books from the user's **favorite genres**.
+If the user has no favorite genres, the app recommends the **most popular books** on the platform.

-- **Semantic NLP Search Engine:** We use the `sentence-transformers` library with the pre-trained `all-MiniLM-L6-v2` model to understand the *semantic meaning* of text, not just keywords.
-We use **vector embedding** so that the titles and descriptions of all books are converted into numerical vectors (embeddings) and stored in our MongoDB database.
+**About the Semantic NLP Search Engine:** We use the `sentence-transformers` library with the pre-trained `all-MiniLM-L6-v2` model to understand the *semantic meaning* of text, not just keywords.
+We use **vector embedding** so that the titles and descriptions of all books are converted into numerical vectors and stored in our MongoDB database.
 When a user enters a search query, it's also converted into a vector using this model.
 The system then uses **cosine similarity** to compare the user's query vector against every book vector in the database.
 This calculates the "conceptual distance" between the query and each book.
 Books are ranked based on their similarity score, allowing users to find relevant books even if their search terms don't exactly match the title or description.
-The similarity score (a value from 0.0 to 1.0) is also converted into the **percentage match** displayed in the UI, giving users immediate and quantifiable feedback on the relevance of each result.
+The similarity score is displayed as a **percentage match** in the UI, giving users immediate and quantifiable feedback on the relevance of each result.

 #### XSS Security Assessment
 placeholder text placeholder textplaceholder textplaceholder textplaceholder textplaceholder text